bandithedoge/misstrhortion/README.md

 - more natively supported platforms (Windows, macOS, Linux) and plugin formats (CLAP, LV2, VST2, VST3, JACK/Standalone)
   - Misstortion 1 is only built for Windows and macOS as a VST3 plugin.
-  - @pdesaulniers maintains a [fork](https://github.com/pdesaulniers/misstortion1) that supports LV2 on Linux
+  - [pdesaulniers](https://github.com/pdesaulniers) maintains a [fork](https://github.com/pdesaulniers/misstortion1) that supports LV2 on Linux
   - AU and AAX are not and probably never will be supported.
 If you absolutely need to use these formats consider [Misstortion 2](https://nimble.itch.io/misstortion) or a wrapper such as [Blue Cat's PatchWork](https://www.bluecataudio.com/Products/Product_PatchWork/)
 - all-new GUI